 A Netflix Documentary / A 4th Row Films Production in Partnership with Concordia Studios & Impact Partners in association with Artemis Rising Foundation (Netflix)

 From executive producers Shaquille O’Neal and Stephen Curry comes this engrossing profile of Lucy Harris, who scored the first points in women’s Olympic basketball and was the first woman officially drafted into the National Basketball Association, but has remained widely unknown.

 Four Syrian families process the aftermath of war in this documentary from Megan Mylan, filmed over five years in five countries.
 The resulting film reveals how family bonds help us to survive the ravages of war, separation, and displacement.

-HBO Documentary Films and Principe Productions in association with Inmaat Productions, JustFilms/Ford Foundation (HBO/HBO Max)
+HBO Documentary Films and Principe Productions presents in association with Inmaat Productions, JustFilms/Ford Foundation (HBO/HBO Max)

 As small-town newspapers wither and die in the internet age, the family who runs The Storm Lake Times in Iowa does everything they can to keep local journalism alive.
 This inspiring tale shows how hard it is, even for a Pulitzer Prize-winning paper that’s nationally renowned because of its unusual power, thanks to the Iowa presidential caucuses.

 Whole Hog Films, LLC, ITVS, PBS, Corporation for Public Broadcasting (CPB), Catapult Film Fund, Park Pictures, Just Films | Ford Foundation (PBS)